sagarbiophysics/Subtomo-tutorials/source/80S_insitu/ts_reconstruct.rst

 7. The additional parameters include the ``recons_list``, which allows for reconstructing a subset of tomograms.
 Otherwise, all non-skipped tomograms in the tomolist will be reconstructed.

-8.	``Fourier3D`` is a program for Fourier cropping volumes written by Beata TuroÅˆovÃ¡.
+8.	``Fourier3D`` is a program for Fourier cropping volumes written by Beata Turoňová.
 The ``f3d_memlimit`` parameter sets a limit to how much memory Fourier3D can use; more memory allows for faster computation times.
 For this tutorial, set this to ``10000``.

-9. NovaCTFâ€™s approach to CTF-correction assumes that the center of mass is at the center of the tomograms; this is why we took the time to properly center the tomogram during tilt series alignment.
+9. NovaCTF's approach to CTF-correction assumes that the center of mass is at the center of the tomograms; this is why we took the time to properly center the tomogram during tilt series alignment.
 If this is off, the reconstructed tomogram will contain a systematic error in all planes.
 To refine the tomogram center, novaCTF allows you to generate an offset value for recentering.
 TOMOMAN can take an input ``STOPGAP motivelist``, and use the center of mass of the particles as the refined center.